Home » Edinburgh »

 There are three parts to this tour.

-After meeting your guide at Mercat Cross, you indulge in a walking tour of Edinburgh’s darker closes and wynds before journeying into the haunted Blair Street Underground Vaults.
+After meeting your guide at Mercat Cross, you take a walking tour of Edinburgh’s darker closes and wynds before journeying into the haunted Blair Street Underground Vaults.

 Once the ghosts below the surface get handled, the group walks the dark streets of Canongate Graveyard.

-Even as you see the graves of famous Scots, you also get to hear many tales of dastardly deeds and ghostly sightings.
+Even as you see the graves of famous Scots, you hear many tales of dastardly deeds and ghostly sightings.

 Starting Point: Mercat Cross